 Fundamentals of Selling

-Selling is the art and science of helping people recognize value and make decisions that improve their situation.
-It's about creating win-win outcomes where both parties benefit from the exchange.
+Selling helps people recognize value and make decisions that improve their situation.
+Both sides benefit from the exchange or it isn't a sale worth making.

 The Mindset Shift